Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Introduction

 An offline algorithm usually needs to acquire a finite amount of data generated by an unknown, stationary probability distribution in advance, which heavily relies on the memory of the system especially when the dataset is far too large, while an online algorithm processes infinite data streams that are continuously generated at rapid rates, where the data is discarded after it has been processed, and the unknown data generation process is possibly non-stationary.
-So far, the centralized online regularized algorithms have been widely studied in \cite{Cesa}-\cite{Hazan}.
+So far, the centralized online regularized algorithms have been widely studied in \cite{ACesa}-\cite{AThramp}.
 In a centralized algorithm, there is an information fusion center collecting the measurements of all nodes and giving the global estimation.

-In reality, many learning tasks process very large datasets, and thus decentralized parallel processing of data by communicating and computing units in the network is necessary, see e.g. \cite{scaman}-\cite{predd} and references therein.
-Besides, if the data contains sensitive private information (e.g. medical and social network data, etc.), they may come from different units in the network, and transmitting all these data subsets to the fusion center may lead to potential privacy risks \cite{LLB}-\cite{YSVQ}.
+In reality, many learning tasks process very large datasets, and thus decentralized parallel processing of data by communicating and computing units in the network is necessary, see e.g. \cite{Ascaman}-\cite{Apredd} and references therein.
+Besides, if the data contains sensitive private information (e.g. medical and social network data, etc.), they may come from different units in the network, and transmitting all these data subsets to the fusion center may lead to potential privacy risks \cite{ALLB}-\cite{AYSVQ}.
 Therefore, decentralized learning is needed, which can improve the efficiency of communication and protect the privacies of users.